-Deciding Where to go Travelling
+Deciding where to go travelling

 There are lots of great options for long backpacking trips but there are some pretty big differences between independent travel in Southeast Asia and South America for example.

 Getting Travel Insurance

 Unfortunately many travel insurance companies are not really geared up to covering longer term independent travel but there are a few that do.
-Here’s our overview of a few companies that specialise in covering backpacking trips.
+Here are a few companies that specialise in covering backpacking trips.

 Vaccinations for Backpacking Trips